March Madness brings back feel of the good ol’ days | Times Leader

 Click here to subscribe today or Login.

-Any hoops fan hungering for a return to normal this March might have when it finally came out and wondered what ever changed.
+Any hoops fan hungering for a return to normal this March might have looked at the bracket when it finally came out and wondered what ever changed.

 But all that sameness felt like more of a celebration when the pairings were set this Selection Sunday.
 The most-anticipated reveal of the year felt like a party again, even if it might have been pushed down a notch on the ticker by the unexpected return of Tom Brady to the NFL in an announcement that came just as Dick Vitale and Co., were starting to break down the 68-team draw.